 The final Effect Determination is the end-result of the KICT query process.
 It is in an enclosed box at the end of Section B in the module report entitled Effect Determination.
 Planners do not have the ability to directly alter the final determination of any query.
 The results are based on individual analysis of conservation practices in conjunction with a species or habitat.
 In Kentucky, there are three possible final Effect Determinations of any ESA/BGEPA query:

-No Effect (NE)

-Not likely to Adversely Affect (NLAA)

-May Adversely Affect (MAA)

-These are official ESA determinations where resources or species are likely.
+No Effect (NE) Not likely to Adversely Affect (NLAA) NLAA & MAA are official ESA determinations where May Adversely Affect (MAA) resources or species are likely present and/or affected.